colindean/talks/document_workflow/document_workflow.md

     -M revealjs-url=$(DEPS_DIR)/reveal.js/reveal.js-4.1.0
 ```
 ::: notes
-Reveal and Powerpoint are supported first-class for output
+Reveal and Powerpoint are supported first-class for output.
+This slide deck is written in Markdown and transformed to a
+Reveal presentation via Pandoc.
 :::
 ---